Agosto/iotcore-androidthings-demo/README.md

 1. Flash Your Raspberry Pi with the latest Android Things Image: https://developer.android.com/things/hardware/raspberrypi.html

-2. Connect device to your wifi network
+2. Connect device to your wifi network or ethernet

 3. Connect with ADB